NissimBansal/D05-SMP/RISC V Processor/README.md

 - Control Logic:- This module sends control bits to the MUXes, ALU, data memory, register file and more.
 It's basically the brain of our processor.

 - Instruction memory:- The place in the memory where the 32-bit instructions are stored sequentially wordwise.
-It shares the same memory space as data memory.
+Also it shares the same memory space as data memory space but we consider it different spaces for convenience purposes.

 - Register file:- A set of 32 registers each of width 32-bits that stores variable values, immediates, address of other registers, etc.